 Do not be mistaken in thinking that the SQE is easy!

 Even with a law degree, the SQE assessments will be difficult.
-It is not only about legal knowledge, but the ability to identify issues and apply legal knowledge throughout the assessments.
-This may be the first time you will experience complex multiple-choice and oral examinations, so you will need to prepare well in both legal knowledge and examination technique.
+It is not only about legal knowledge but the ability to identify issues and apply legal knowledge throughout the assessments and at pace across 10 hours of exams.
+This may be the first time you will experience complex multiple-choice and oral examinations, so you will need to prepare well in both legal knowledge and examination techniques.
+It is worth looking at sample SQE questions to help understand the assessments.

 Preparation courses are not mandatory, and you can prepare yourself for the SQE examinations if you feel confident and comfortable to do so.
-If you want a little help preparing for success, we offer a series of part-time and full-time courses which will provide you with the legal knowledge, examination technique and opportunities to practice your interview and advocacy skills before the assessments.
-You’ll have significant 1-2-1 supervision from both a personal tutor and subject matter experts to get you ready for the assessments and to set you up for a successful start to your career as a solicitor.
+If you want a little help preparing for success, we offer a series of part-time and full-time courses which will provide you with the legal knowledge, examination techniques and opportunities to practice your interview and advocacy skills before the assessments.
+You’ll have significant personal supervision from expert supervisors, who are both solicitors and trained to support you, to get you ready for the assessments and to set you up for a successful start to your career as a solicitor.

-We’re so confident in our preparation courses that you can take the course again free of charge if you are not successful in passing the SQE assessment.
+We’re so confident in our preparation courses that you will have continued access to the courses for 10 months after the courses finish at no additional cost if you are not successful in passing the SQE assessment.